sergioB79/theForge/site/forge/content/forge/persons/passed/frank-grimes.md

 SUBTITLE: A man of exposed wiring in a world built of rubber.

+INFO:
+Anxiety in human form, insisting the rules matter inside a world that shrugs.
+His diligent life becomes a control experiment proving effort cannot stabilize absurd conditions.
+Every breakdown he suffers is calibrated against a society that keeps functioning without noticing.
+Readers are forced to decide whether adapting to nonsense is resilience, complicity, or necessary self-delusion.

 In this file we are not laughing with him or at him; we are studying what happens when an ordinary demand for sense collides with a universe that runs on different rules.
 Frank Grimes is not a hero, not a martyr, and not an example to emulate.
 He is an instrument that measures the gap between effort and reward, responsibility and accident, sanity and adaptation.
 Enter at your own risk: he holds up a mirror to how much absurdity you are willing to swallow to stay functional.

 🔥 WHAT MAKES IT FORGE MATERIAL?